 Responsible mining and metals companies have an unwavering commitment to the health, safety and wellbeing of workers and their families, local communities and wider society.

-As an industrial activity, mining is often hazardous – but this doesn’t mean it cannot be done safely.
-And ICMM member companies are working towards a common vision of zero fatalities.
-With effective risk management, accidents are preventable.
+As an industrial activity, mining is often hazardous; despite the implementation of comprehensive safety management systems by many companies, fatalities and potential fatalities continue to occur.
+But this doesn’t mean it cannot be done safely.
+With effective risk management, accidents can be preventable.

 Leadership matters: eliminating fatalities is a guide for senior leaders to help increase workplace safety, both through their personal actions and through the processes and activities they need to ensure are in place.